Alf Ramsey: After England

 The team won ten of the matches for which Ramsey was in charge, drew four and lost twelve.
-Among the ten was a 3–2 away victory at Anfield against the reigning league and European champions, Liverpool, on 21 January 1978, which featured in a Birmingham Mail series on Birmingham City's "30 great games".
-Aged 58 when he left Birmingham, this was Ramsey's last full managerial job, although he did also work as a technical adviser at Greek side Panathinaikos, during 1979–80.
+Among the ten was a 3–2 away victory at Anfield against the reigning league and European champions Liverpool on 21 January 1978, which featured in a Birmingham Mail series on Birmingham City's "30 great games".
+Aged 58 when he left Birmingham, this was Ramsey's last full managerial job, although he did also work as a technical adviser at Greek side Panathinaikos, during the 1979–80 season, which was the first season of professional football in Greece.

 Managerial style

 During his time at Ipswich, Ramsey began experimenting with a new style of play that would eventually lead to success in the World Cup and led to his England team being styled, "The Wingless Wonders".
 As natural wingers were not always known for their defensive qualities, Ramsey started dropping them in favour of attacking midfielders who could also drop back into defensive roles.
-This system proved revolutionary as it often baffled opposing full-backs, who would naturally expect to see a winger coming down the flank at them once the ball was kicked off: instead, the attacking midfielders and strikers were taking the ball through the middle of the defence and scoring.
+This system proved revolutionary as it often baffled opposing full backs, who would naturally expect to see a winger coming down the flank at them once the ball was kicked off: instead, the attacking midfielders and strikers were taking the ball through the middle of the defence and scoring.
 This style of play proved successful at Ipswich, but really showed its worth when England travelled to Spain to play a friendly with them before the World Cup.
-As Bobby Charlton remarked, "The Spanish full-backs were just looking at each other while we were going in droves through the middle".
-To win in Spain, who were the reigning European Champions, was rare for an English team and was evidence that Ramsey's techniques were working.
+As Bobby Charlton remarked, "The Spanish full backs were just looking at each other while we were going in droves through the middle".
+To win in Spain, who were the reigning European champions, was rare for an English team and was evidence that Ramsey's techniques were working.

 Ramsey earned the respect of his players.
 He strongly supported Nobby Stiles when the FA leaned on Ramsey to drop Stiles from the 1966 World Cup quarter-final following a tackle on Frenchman Jacques Simon in the previous game.
 After the final, at the banquet, with the players in one room and their wives forced to sit in an adjoining room, he excused his players early from the banquet to allow the players to join their wives after nearly four weeks apart.
 In his manner with the players, he was "usually equable", but when his 1978 Birmingham City team produced a poor defensive display, "he blew his top"; the next game was a "historic victory".

+In 2008, when writing for The Guardian, David Lacey likened Ramsey retroactively to Italian manager Fabio Capello for their shared belief in the importance of a solid defensive base, while also praising him for his ability to identify a problem and deal with it in a quick and successful manner, his ability to command respect in the dressing room and maintain a professional attitude with his players, and his ability to manage press conferences effectively.